-Pursuant to our by-laws, if notice of any stockholder proposal is received after November 6, 2006, then the notice will be considered untimely and we are not required to present such proposal at the 2007 Annual Meeting.
-If the Board of Directors chooses to present a proposal submitted after November 6, 2006 at the 2007 Annual Meeting, then the persons named in proxies solicited by the Board of Directors for the 2007 Annual Meeting may exercise discretionary voting power with respect to such proposal.
+Pursuant to our by-laws, if notice of any stockholder proposal is received after November 8, 2008, then the notice will be considered untimely and we are not required to present such proposal at the 2009

+Annual Meeting.
+If the Board of Directors chooses to present a proposal submitted after November 8, 2008 at the 2009 Annual Meeting, then the persons named in proxies solicited by the Board of Directors for the 2009 Annual Meeting may exercise discretionary voting power with respect to such proposal.

-We will provide without charge to any stockholder as of the record date, copies of our Annual Report on Form 10-K, upon written request delivered to Patrick L. Alesia, Secretary, at our offices at 100 Jericho Quadrangle, Jericho, New York 11753.
+We will provide without charge to any stockholder as of the record date copies of our Annual Report on Form 10-K, Corporate Governance Guidelines, Code of Business Ethics and Standards of Conduct and charters of any committee of the Board of Directors upon written request delivered to Patrick L. Alesia, Secretary, at our offices at 100 Jericho Quadrangle, Suite 224, Jericho, New York 11753.
+These materials may also be found on our website at www.griffoncorp.com.